emilyJLin95/linode-workshop/README.md

 ![Add this Linode](/img/4.png)
 4. You will arrive at this page
 ![Add this Linode](/img/5.png)
-5. Choose "Rebuild" above and "Ubuntu 16.04 LTS" under Image section, then hit "Rebuild"
+5. Choose "Rebuild" above.
+This takes us to the page where we select our “Image“, which is our OS.
+For this workshop, we’ll use the Debian-based Ubuntu OS.
+Go ahead and choose “Ubuntu 16.04 LTS" under Image section, then hit "Rebuild”.
 ![Add this Linode](/img/6.png)
-6. You will see this page:
+6. You will see this page.
+Navigate to the `Boot` button to initiate the boot process.
+You should see your `Server Status` change from `Powered off` to `Running` once the boot process is complete.
 ![Add this Linode](/img/7.png)
 7. Choose "Remote Access" in the selection bar above, and you will see this page
 ![Add this Linode](/img/8.png)